jprumekso/crudite/README.md

 ### Read

-To retrieve all entries, we call read() method on the crudite.createConnection() and passing the table name as argument:
+To retrieve all entries, we call read() method and pass the table name as an argument:

 ```js
 db.read("table").then((results) => {